An interview with Alessia Messuti, Learning Innovation Programme Officer at ITCILO

 One of the key benefits of HCD is that it encourages collaboration and multidisciplinary teams.
 This approach brings together individuals from different backgrounds, such as designers, engineers, marketers, and customers, to work together towards a common goal.
 This diversity of perspectives helps to generate new and innovative ideas, and leads to better solutions.

-Key tips for HCD in learning
+Key tips for Human-centred design in learning

 Speak to real learners